Happy Monday, friends!

 Do you have partnerships, kickbacks, referral programs set up with all?
-If not, might want to consider that as well.
+If not, you might want to consider that as well.

-Love this example of smart marketing Neat Method did on an Instagram post from Wit & Delight…
+I love this example of smart marketing Neat Method did on an Instagram post from Wit & Delight…

-Not only is she getting her name in front of a potential client but thousands of her readers.
-She told thousands of people that she offers a service they might not realize and also tagging a reference.
+Not only is she getting her name in front of a potential client, but thousands of her readers.
+She told thousands of people that she offers a service they might not realize and tagged a reference.
 When I saw this, I couldn’t help but think of how that is some smart marketing!
 And it reminded me not to be afraid to leave more comments to whomever I want to be our next potential client.
 Get in front of them, and remind them what you do and that you are there for them.

 - Leave Comments